 When we think of some of the manliest men on the planet, our mind often goes to pro athletes.
 These blokes are often huge, fast, strong and fearless.
 But while the sports we watch often involve a measure of toughness and badass-itude, they pale in comparison to some international competitions you’ve probably never heard of.
 Like the ones on the following pages…

 1. Calcio Storico: This game originated in Italy in the 16th century, but in the past 100 years, it has seen a revival.
 It’s kind of a combination of football, soccer and MMA.
 Each team is made up of 27 players and the only object is to throw the ball into a net.
-However, the contest often devolves into being men just beating the hell out of one another, with the actual ball nowhere in site.
+However, the contest often devolves into men just beating the hell out of one another, with the actual ball nowhere in site.

 2. Pacu Jawi: This sport is played in South Asia, most notably in Malaysia.
 Competitors race cows through mud by standing on a plank behind them, grabbing their tails to make them run.
 As you can imagine, cows are fairly unpredictable and people can get seriously hurt in this sport.